Ratified 24 March 2012

 next highest vote to fill the vacant post for the remainder of the unexpired

-ARTICLE VI.
+ARTICLE VII.
 Associate Organizations.

 Section 1.
 Definition